Read the Latest

 For more information about research, please call our main office at 412-692-6438.

-Children’s Hospital of Pittsburgh of UPMC is a major referral center for childhood cancer in the region and includes a comprehensive pediatric surgical oncology program.
+UPMC Children's Hospital of Pittsburgh is a major referral center for childhood cancer in the region and includes a comprehensive pediatric surgical oncology program.
 It is a charter member of the Children’s Oncology Group and one of its most active participants.
 This program specializes in the management of infants, children, teens and young adults with the following conditions.